mashplan/chat/docs/berget-ai.md

 Notes & limitations

 - Tool behavior depends on the specific Berget endpoint for a model:
-  - GPT‑OSS 120B endpoint rejects native tool calls (returns 400), so we use server-side fallback
+  - GPT‑OSS 120B endpoint now supports native tool calls ✅ (fixed Jan 2025)
+    - **Support ticket:** `docs/support-tickets/berget-oss-tool-calling-ticket.md`
+    - **Status:** ✅ RESOLVED - Native tool calling enabled
-  - DeepSeek R1 and Qwen3 32B endpoints accept native tool calls
+  - DeepSeek R1, Qwen3 32B, and GPT-OSS 120B all support native tool calls
   - Other models vary by endpoint capability
 - Tool schemas are defined inline in `lib/ai/tools/` and automatically registered with the AI SDK.
 - See `docs/SOLUTION_REASONING_TOOLS.md` for detailed explanation of the fallback flow for GPT-OSS 120B.